In the guide

 - awards and distinctions

-- the consumer's rights or the risks he might face
+- the consumer's rights or the risks they might face

 Who can commit an offence under the Regulations?